-TS NATIONAL OUTCOME and three thousand, three ens were in receipt of the cotal, nine thousand, four System for the were added to the database Poor and Vulnerable Therefore the cotal ACHIEVEMENTS As at September 2020, one hundred and three thousand, three hundred and fifty (103,350) senior citizens were in receipt of the new Senior Citizens' Pensions.
-Of this total, nine thousand, four hundred and seventeen (9,417) persons were added to the database as new beneficiaries BENEFICIARY CATEGORY Eligible Senior Citizens INITIATIVE The Senior Citizens' Pension (SCP) The Senior Citizens' Pension provides financial assistance to persons aged 65 and who meet the other qualifying criteria for the grant.
-In 2016, the schedule of payment was adjusted resulting in an increase in the total income, (other personal income and SCP) to \$5000.
-With effect from January 2019 senior citizens would have received the new pension increases ranging from \$500.00-\$3,500.00 in keeping with the relevant Pension Bands Income Band WINISTRY OF SOCIAL DEVELOPMENT AND FAMILY SERVICES for Trinidad and Tobago:
+NATIONAL OUTCOME three An Efficient and of the Effective Social four System for the abase Poor and Vulnerable ACHIEVEMENTS As at September 2020, one hundred and three thousand, three hundred and fifty (103,350) senior citizens were in receipt of the new Senior Citizens' Pensions.
+Of this total, nine thousand, four hundred and seventeen (9,417) persons were added to the database as new beneficiaries BENEFICIARY CATEGORY Eligible Senior Citizens INITIATIVE Senior Citizens' Pension (SCP) The Senior Citizens' Pension provides financial assistance to persons aged 65 and who meet the other qualifying criteria for the grant.
+In 2016, the schedule of payment was adjusted resulting in an increase in the SCP.
+This adjustment resulted in an increase in the total income, (other personal income and SCP) to \$5000.
+With effect from January 2019 senior citizens would have received the new pension increases ranging from \$500.00 - \$3,500.00 in keeping with the relevant Pension Bands Solution S WINISTRY OF SOCIAL DEVELOPMENT AND FAMILY SERVICES